gholler-sopra/hydrator-plugins/transform-plugins/docs/UnionSplitter-splittertransform.md

     }

-Suppose the splitter receives records with schema:
+Now, suppose the splitter receives records with the following schema:

     +=================================+
     | name  | type                    |